invisibleroads/invisibleroads-tutorials/life-workshops-run.rst

 Keep sessions short
 ^^^^^^^^^^^^^^^^^^^
-Limit your session to one and half hours maximum.
-The shorter your session, the more likely people will be able to fit it into their schedule.  [#EricLee]_
+Limit your session to one and half hours.
+The shorter your session, the more likely people will be able to fit it into their schedule.

 Consider spreading your class over multiple sessions.
-Either teach in depth or or in breadth but you must pack it into one and a half hours or less.  [#EricLee]_

-If your location requires that you reserve the room for longer than a single session, consider holding multiple sessions with different sets of people in tandem.  [#EricLee]_
+If your location requires that you reserve the room for longer than a single session, consider holding multiple sessions with different sets of people in tandem.

 Validate configurations
 ^^^^^^^^^^^^^^^^^^^^^^^
 Publish the list of requirements, possibly with unit tests, so that each student can install the required packages before the day of the workshop.
-Reserve time before the workshop in case students have trouble installing packages.  [#EricLee]_
+Reserve time before the workshop in case students have trouble installing packages.

 Make reservations after enough people have confirmed registration